-We hope that taking tests is an easy and fun way for you to share your thoughts and maybe even earn some extra money.
+We hope that taking tests is an easy and fun way for you to share your thoughts and earn money.
 However, we understand that sometimes unexpected technical issues or other problems can happen.

 Depending on the situation, you should either report a problem to let us know what went wrong or quit the test to clear it from your dashboard and make it available to another contributor.

 - When you should report a problem

 - How to quit a test or report a problem